New England Journal of Medicine November 29, 2022

 Key Findings

-4. Safety outcomes included infusion-related reactions in 26.4% of participants and amyloid-related imaging abnormalities with edema or effusions (ARIA-E) in 12.6% of the lecanemab group.
+4. Lecanemab therapy was associated with infusion-related reactions in 26.4% of participants and amyloid-related imaging abnormalities with edema or effusions (ARIA-E) in 12.6% of patients.

 Study Design